The Family Court without a Lawyer

 2.2 Sorting out finances and benefits

-2.3 Domestic violence or abuse
+2.3 Domestic abuse

 2.4 Will I need to go to court?

-3. The Family Court
+3. Family Courts

 3.1 Types of courts